tzutongkao/Kao_Lab/_pages/openings.md

     * associated with a home institution in [an EMBC member, associate member or cooperation state](https://www.embo.org/about-embo/member-states) other than Taiwan
   * Benefits: travel costs, stipend (68 EUR/day)
   * Application deadlines: accepted throughout the year
+* [Taiwan International Graduate Program-X (TIGP-X)](https://tigpx.dia.sinica.edu.tw/): co-supervision of PhD researchers by a home university (outside Taiwan) and AS
+  * Duration of research stay at AS: 3 months to 3 years during the PhD research
+  * Stipend during research stay at AS: ~20,000 USD/year
+  * Benefits: travel costs and other benefits of regular PhD researchers at AS

 <br/>